 Dan is passionate about using Marketing to help businesses drive sales.
-Hubspot Certified in Inbound Marketing, Dan has worked on various marketing assignments including a Start Up, Political Campaign & a Digital Marketing Conference.
+HubSpot Certified in Inbound Marketing, Dan has worked on various marketing assignments including Start Ups, a Political Campaign and a Digital Marketing Conference.

-Prior to teaching, Dan served customers as an Outside Sales & Marketing Rep in NYC.
-In this role, he taught & trained Dentists on the company’s products & services using a consultative selling approach combined with direct marketing.
+Prior to teaching, Dan served customers as an Outside Sales and Marketing Rep in NYC.
+In this role, he taught and trained Dentists on the company’s products and services using a consultative selling approach combined with direct marketing.
 He also supported the company’s marketing efforts at industry trade shows.

-He writes & publishes a business blog on the topics of Sales, Marketing & Social Media entitled Sales, Marketing & Social Media Today; which has grown to over 15,000 followers on LinkedIn & over 10,000 on WordPress.
+He writes and publishes a business blog on the topics of Sales, Marketing and Social Media entitled Sales, Marketing & Social Media Today; which has grown to 24,000+ followers on LinkedIn and 19,000+ on WordPress.

-Dan is seeking a full-time marketing role in Direct, Inbound, Digital, Content & Social Media Marketing.
+Dan is seeking a full-time marketing role in Marketing.
+He is willing to create and build out the Marketing function of your organization if it does not exist.
 If your company is hiring for roles in these areas, contact him directly via a free LinkedIn Message or email him at Dan@DanGalante.com to set up interviews.